input-output-hk/engineering/blog/2022-05-17-javascript-template-haskell-ext-interp.md

 ## Proxies and Bytecodes

+We have now seen two systems for running Template Haskell code outside the compiler process: The original GHCJS `thrunner` and the extended GHC `iserv`.

-Clearly it isn't ideal to have multiple "external interpreter" systems in GHC, therefore we plan to switch from `thrunner` to `iserv` for the upcoming JavaScript backend.
+Clearly it isn't ideal to have multiple "external interpreter" systems in GHC, therefore we plan to switch from `thrunner` to `iserv` for the upcoming JavaScript GHC backend.
 We don't need the debugger or GHCi support yet, but we do need to adapt to other changes in the infrastructure.
 So what does this mean in practice?

 The biggest change is that we have to rework the linker: `thrunner` does not contain any linking logic by itself: GHCJS compiles everything to JavaScript and sends compiled code to the `thrunner` process, ready to be executed.
 In contrast, `iserv` has a loader for object and archive files.
 When dependencies need to be loaded into the interpreter, GHC just gives it the file name.
-Additionally, `iserv` contains a bytecode interpreter, which `thrunner` lacks.

 Another change is using the updated message types.
 In the `thrunner` session example above we could see that each message is paired with a response.
 For example a `RunTH'` response always follows a `RunTH` message, with possibly other messages in between. `iserv` has an interesting approach for the `Message` datatype: Instead of having pairs of data constructors for each message and its response, `iserv` has a GADT `Message a`, where the `a` type parameter indicates the expected response payload for each data constructor.